Dismantlability of weakly systolic complexes and applications: Fixed point theorem

 \begin{theorem}[The fixed point theorem] Let $G$ be a finite group acting by simplicial automorphisms on a locally finite weakly systolic complex ${\bold X}$.
 Then there exists a simplex $\sigma \in {\bold X}$ which is invariant under the action of $G$. \end{theorem}

-\begin{proof} Let ${\bold X}'$ be the subcomplex of $\bold X$ spanned by the convex hull of the set $\{ gv:\; \; g\in G\}$.
-Then it is clear that ${\bold X}'$ is a bounded and $G$-invariant full subcomplex of $\bold X$.
+\begin{proof} Let ${\bold X}'$ be the subcomplex of $\bold X$ spanned by the convex hull of the set $Gz=\{ gz:\; \; g\in G\}$, for an arbitrary vertex $z$.
+Since $Gz$ is finite and, by Theorem \ref{weakly-systolic}(v), balls in $\bf X$ are convex, $\bf X'$ is a bounded full subcomplex of $\bf X$.
+Since $\bf X$ is locally finite, $\bf X'$ is finite.
 Moreover, as a convex subcomplex of a weakly systolic complex, ${\bold X}'$ is itself weakly systolic.
-Thus there exists a minimal non-empty $G$--invariant subcomplex ${\bold X}_0$ of $\bold X$, that is itself weakly systolic.
-Since $\bold X$ is locally finite, ${\bold X}_0$ is finite.
+Clearly ${\bold X}'$ is also $G$--invariant.
+Thus there exists a minimal finite non-empty $G$--invariant subcomplex ${\bold X}_0$ of $\bold X$, that is itself weakly systolic.
 We assert that ${\bold X}_0$ must be a single simplex.

 Assume by way of contradiction that ${\bold X}_0$ is not a simplex.
 Then, by Lemma \ref{str dominat}, ${\bf X}_0$ contains two vertices $v,w$ such that $B_1(v)\subsetneq B_1(w)$ (i.e., $v$ is a strictly dominated vertex).
-Since the strict inclusion of $1$-balls is a transitive relation and ${\bold X}_0$ is finite, there exists a finite set $S$ of strictly dominated vertices of $\bold X$ with the following property: for a vertex $x\in S$ there is no vertex $y$ with $B_1(y)\subsetneq B_1(x)$.
+Since the strict inclusion of $1$--balls is a transitive relation and ${\bold X}_0$ is finite, there exists a finite set $S$ of strictly dominated vertices of $\bold X_0$ with the following property: for a vertex $x\in S$ there is no vertex $y$ with $B_1(y)\subsetneq B_1(x)$.
 Let ${\bold X}_0'$ be the full subcomplex of $\bf X$ spanned by $V({\bold X}_0)\setminus S$.
-It is clear that ${\bold X}_0'$ is a non-empty $G$-invariant proper subcomplex of ${\bold X}_0$.
+It is clear that ${\bold X}_0'$ is a non-empty $G$--invariant proper subcomplex of ${\bold X}_0$.
 By Lemma \ref{LC}, ${\bold X}_0'$ is weakly systolic.
 This contradicts the minimality of ${\bold X}_0$ and thus shows that ${\bold X}_0$ has to be a simplex. \end{proof}

-\begin{corollary}[Conj. classes of finite subgroups] Let $G$ be a group acting geometrically by automorphisms on a weakly systolic complex $\bf X$ (i.e., $G$ is weakly systolic).
+\begin{corollary}[Conjugacy classes of finite subgroups] Let $G$ be a group acting geometrically by automorphisms on a weakly systolic complex $\bf X$ (i.e. $G$ is weakly systolic).
 Then $G$ contains only finitely many conjugacy classes of finite subgroups. \end{corollary}